 A Nutrient Superhero

-Besides its rich, nutty, buttery flavour, this oil has some serious nutrients to boast about too.
+Besides its rich, nutty, buttery flavor, this oil has some serious nutrients to boast about too.
 Avocado oil is a good source of potassium (which helps balance our fluid levels, ideal if you suffer from water retention), as well as magnesium (a mineral that aids relaxation) and folate (which supports DNA repair in the body).

 The oil also has a pretty impressive antioxidant profile as well.
 One study showed that avocado oil can protect from free radical damage at a cellular level, which in the long-term could help protect your body from certain diseases.